2023 SEO for Shopify 2.0: The Ultimate 47-Point Checklist

 I reviewed every item on this list.
 (I'm a certified Shopify partner and I can create your Shopify website or install all of these SEO items!)

-My suggestion: if I mention something that jumps out to you and you feel the urge to put in place right away, DO IT!
+if I mention something that jumps out to you and you feel the urge to put in place right away, DO IT!

 And no shade if you feel like you prefer an app like Yoast SEO for Shopify!